backstage/backstage/docs/backend-system/building-plugins-and-modules/02-testing.md

 ### mock services

-The `mockServices` object provides a number of service factory functions satisfy plugin dependencies but also mocks to verify interactions between plugin and services.
+The `mockServices` object from `@backstage/backend-test-utils` provides a number of service factory functions that you can use to verify interactions between plugin and services.

 The following mock services are available: